haniae/Team2-CBA-Project/core/final_ticker_improvements_report.md

 - **Confidence scoring**: Clear differentiation
 - **Deduplication**: Clean results

-**System is ready for production deployment** với significant improvements trong accuracy, performance, và reliability.
+**System is ready for production deployment** with significant improvements in accuracy, performance, and reliability.

 ---